Art as a Financial Asset

 Holistically, positional goods are synonymous with exclusivity, extreme rarity and an innate uniqueness that makes them socially distinguishable.
 Furthermore, the ultimate ability to purchase a “positional good” is entirely dependent on an individual’s relative rather than absolute economic position.

 To that end, contemporary artworks are positional goods in the sense that their supply and production cannot be increased as other goods.
-For example, a preparatory drawing by Nya for his work, “Blueprint of Grace” might be reproduced as limited prints, but the original drawing will always retain its value.
+For example, an original x-ray by Nya for his work, “Heir of Inheritance” might be reproduced as a limited edition print, but the original x-ray will always retain its value.
 And unlike other markets, increased demand in the art market cannot necessarily increase supply, a situation which results in the elevation of prices.

 Each contemporary artwork is veritably authentic and does not have close substitutes, a fact that brings a considerable level of subjectivity into the valuation process.
 For example, every work by Nya’ is easily recognizable and created as a “one-off” even if it is copied or produced in a style that might resemble the work of a different contemporary artist whose work influenced his oeuvre.